-Equipment Provided Separately: INTERCEPT Illuminator, Platelet Additive Solution (PAS 3, InterSol (InterSol Solution Platelet Additive Solution 3, manufactured by Fenwal, Inc.) is the only platelet additive solution currently approved in Canada for use with the INTERCEPT Blood System, and is supplied by Cerus upon request)
+Equipment Provided Separately: INTERCEPT Illuminator, Platelet Additive Solution [PAS-C, InterSol (manufactured by Fenwal, Inc. is supplied by Cerus upon request) and PAS-E, SSP+ (manufactured by Maco Pharma)] are the only platelet additive solutions currently approved in Canada for use with the INTERCEPT Blood System.